jvs/knives/README.md

 ## Special Card Abilities

 ### Ghost
-- Beats King of same suit when played in same trick (except Knives have no King)
+- Beats King of same suit when played in same trick (except Knives, which has no King)
 - Normal trump rules still apply
-- Ghost of strong suit (or Ghost of Knives if "Knives only") identifies the shadow banker
+- Ghost of strong suit identifies the shadow banker
+- If “Knives Only”: Ghost of Knives identifies the shadow banker

 ### Cat of Clubs
 - You lead the next trick (regardless of who wins current trick)